 This chapter will introduce the build step of Pages deployment and how it works.

-Push code changes to GitHub
+Push code changes to GitHub.

-Start redeploy on the console
+Start up redeployment on the console.

 Build Settings